 We’re not talking petty cash.
 In one study on the subject, a group of 100 doctors received a total of over 12 million dollars, with a median payment of $95,993.
 Some doctors have received millions of dollars.
 Moreover, many of those receiving payments are highly-regarded leaders in the medical world.

-How common is this conflict?
+How common is this conflict of interest?

 Although most doctors/authors disclose their ties to corporate interests, not everyone complies.
 A review by ProPublica and The New York Times found dozens of doctors who did not report their financial relationships with drug and healthcare companies when their studies were published in medical journals.